Please email Membership@EGCC.net if you wish to attend a Club ride.

 - Group 3 – Intermediate.
 Riders who have good fitness and enjoy longer rides of around 30-50 miles, at around 14-15MPH.
 These rides suit those with good endurance & fitness, who are looking to enjoy longer routes at a comfortable pace.
 Some of our Group 4 riders ride in this group during the winter for steady endurance.

 - Group 4 – Mini-sportive.
-This group is for those looking to ride consistently between 15-18MPH, with a distance of around 40-60 miles.
+This group is for those looking to ride consistently between 15-16MPH, with a distance of around 40-60 miles.
 Rider fitness is essential.

 All Saturday rides are led by experienced riders, are non-drop and include a coffee stop around half way.
 Routes and distances vary each week and members are asked to register on to rides via an electronic form.

-Sunday Club rides are currently ad-hoc and are usually more frequent in summer months.
+Sunday Club rides run many weekends, more frequent in summer months.

 Please note rides and meet up times are subject to change, it is best to check for updates within our WhatsApp group